jshvn/professional/linkedin/linkedin.md

 Overview:

-Took ownership of KPI definition and measurement across multiple products and teams with a standardized model still in use today.
-Then later joined a small tiger team focused on testing and optimization of our mobile products where I was the sole Data Scientist in charge of experiment creation and measurement, learnings and analyses, attribution modeling, retention modeling, and a number of other tasks.
+Deployed and analyzed A/B tests, developed pricing models, and led activation and retention modeling for Acrobat.
+Developed a standardized data model for use across multiple products and took ownership of KPI definition and measurement.

 Highlights:
-* Led analysis and published learnings from in-product and pricing experimentation for optimization-focused tiger team; experimentation and learnings led to 2x net growth in ARR over year
-* Activation and retention modeling for optimization team across features and subscriptions that is used to inform pricing and offer strategy for go-to-market team
-* Wrote last-touch purchase attribution model used to further refine Document Cloud verb impact and strategy
-* Introduced instrumentation and technique that enabled customer journey centric analyses for multiple teams
+- Leveraged collaborative filtering and content-based filtering techniques to refine tool recommendations
+- Used conjoint analysis to improve feature bundling and pricing, increasing revenue and motivating new SKU offerings
+- Applied cohort and churn analysis techniques on users, features, and subscriptions to uncover activation and retention factors
+- Designed, deployed, and analyzed A/B tests focused on revenue impact, materially increasing subscription counts and ARR
-* Invited to give talks at UC Davis and San Jose State focused on personal experience and technical challenges faced in various projects
+- Guest speaker at UC Davis and San Jose State, discussed technical challenges faced in various projects
-* Adobe Ambassador in recruiting for San Jose State, UC Berkeley, UCLA, Univeristy of Washington; interviewed students for both full time and intern positions
+- Recruiting and hiring at SJ State, UC Berkeley, UCLA, and University of Washington, mentored junior team members and interns
-* Won Document Cloud Star of the Month for pre-emptive KPI definition and measurement for the successful launch of the Adobe Scan mobile application
+- Won Star of the Month for KPI definition and measurement techniques for newly launched Scan application
-* Mentored another intern on an anomaly detection project during his summer internship

 ### Data Scientist II